UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="True" >

-This does work in other plotting tools, but in Altair we separate our title and subtitle lines but putting strings as elements in a list.
+This does work in other plotting tools, but in Altair, we separate our title and subtitle lines but putting strings as elements in a list.
 Each element in the list is indicative of a new line.

 </opt>